-In this post, I highlight some learnings that can help project managers, product owners or other stakeholders to understand obstacles in software development better.
-I also reflect some of my learnings from the software development to the project management perspective.
+In this post, I highlight some learnings that can help project managers, product owners, or other stakeholders to understand obstacles in software development better.
+I also reflect on some of my learnings from software development to the project management perspective.
 All this should boil down to how important role learning skill of the individuals plays in software development and how it impacts to the development projects.

 Learning a new techAfter leading software teams for over a decade, I decided to refresh and improve my software development skills.
 Ruby on Rails was given as a learning environment by my tutor in my future employer-to-be-company.
 Everything I knew about Rails was Rails Girls (http://railsgirls.com/), an international movement that provides guidelines and materials for workshops that teach women how to code using Ruby on Rails.
 Ok, maybe also more seasoned male practitioners can also learn this I thought.
 I got a bit more excited when I learned that there exists actually quite a large ecosystem and pretty famous companies like Airbnb, Shopify, and Kickstarter providing their service on this platform.
 So let’s GO, I am ready to learn!

-As a project manager, I remember seeing people get excited when they are asked to assign for a new task that requires to build up a new skill.
-A new programming language, web framework or tool.
+As a project manager, I remember seeing people get excited when they are asked to assign a new task that requires building up a new skill.
+A new programming language, web framework, or tool.
 Excitement is connected to the strong belief that they can learn anything and that they will be excellent at that.
 This excitement tends to make people forget that learning takes time and patience.
 Also, your project may or may not have that luxury… It is easy to forget until the next sprint review.

 Starting from the voidTurned out that there is a lot of information available to learn Ruby on Rails - a swamp of information where you can easily get lost and distracted.
 I realized that I needed a learning plan, a focused one and I need to stick to that.
 Luckily I had a good mentor to support me.